nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Yeah.
 Wrists are much better.
 Okay.
 There's so much more comes out.
 Her again.

 Or Scott.
-Yours is, what did you and Rurick or Ramsey discover together in the deep tunnels that no one else has seen?
+Yours is, what did you and Rurik or Ramsey discover together in the deep tunnels that no one else has seen?
 Wow.
 I'm thinking something along the lines of a static goddess that we worshiped that no one has seen for years, but we've all heard the tales or something like that.
 Okay.

 Queen of old or something.
 Like, they're divorced even half queens.
 There's something lost.
 I don't know.
 Oh, yeah.